ADD-SP/ngx_waf/README.md

 All regular expressions follow the [PCRE Standard](http://www.pcre.org/current/doc/html/pcre2syntax.html).

-+ rules/white-ipv4：IPV4 whitelist, each rule has its own line.
-Each line can only be an IPV4 address or a CIDR address block.
-Allow matched IPV4 address.
++ rules/white-ipv4：IPV4 whitelist, each rule has its own row.Each line can be only one IPV4 address or one CIDR address block.
+Matching IPV4 addresses are not blocked.
 + rules/ipv4：IPV4 blacklist, each rule has its own line.
 Each line can only be an IPV4 address or a CIDR address block.
-Block the matched IPV4 address and return 403.
+Matched IPV4 addresses are blocked and 403 is returned.
++ rules/white-ipv6：IPV6 whitelist, each rule has its own line.
+Each line can only be an IPV6 address or a string like `fe80::/10`.
+Matching IPV6 addresses are not blocked.
++ rules/ipv6：IPV6 blacklist, each rule has its own row.
+Each line can only be an IPV6 address or a string like `fe80::/10`.
+Matched IPV6 addresses are blocked and 403 is returned.
 + rules/white-url：URL whitelist, each rule has its own line.
 One regular expression per line, when the URL is matched by any rule, it will be allowed.
 + rules/url：URL blacklist, each rule has its own line.
 There is a regular expression per line, and 403 is returned when the URL is matched by any rule.
 + rules/args：Request args blacklist, each rule has its own line.
 There is one regular expression per line, and 403 is returned when the request args is matched by any rule.